Healthcare and pharma procurement teams enter 2026 with rising spend, volatile supply markets, and higher expectations for performance.

 Higher spend per invoice usually indicates:

-The number of active suppliers per $1B of spend directly affects risk and leverage.
+The number of active suppliers directly affects risk and leverage.
 The median remains high, especially compared with more consolidated industries.

 This KPI influences: